graham-hughes/APCS/README.md

 # APCS
-AP Computer Science projects and homeworks
+AP Computer Science projects and homeworks from my senior year of highschool, taught by Christine Hemiup.